TL;DR

 2. Whole of Life Insurance

 As the name suggests, Whole of Life insurance is designed to cover you for your entire life.
-As long as you keep up with the premium payments, a payout is guaranteed when you pass away.
+As long as you keep up with the premium payments, a claim payment is subject to terms when you pass away.
 This makes it the gold standard for legacy planning.

 It is more expensive than term insurance because the insurer knows they will definitely have to pay out at some point.
 These policies are often used to: